bowen-gao/ProFSA/README.md

 ```

 > Note:
-*The project is based on [DeepCodebase](https://github.com/hughplay/DeepCodebase) template.*
+*This project is based on [DeepCodebase](https://github.com/hughplay/DeepCodebase) template.*
-You may need to learn some basic usage of [Pytorch Lightning](https://pytorchlightning.ai/) and [Hydra](https://hydra.cc/) to better understand the code.
+You may need to learn some basic knowledge about [Pytorch Lightning](https://pytorchlightning.ai/) and [Hydra](https://hydra.cc/) to better understand the code.

 ## Testing